AnormCypher/play-2.3-anormcypher-0.5/readme.md

 ### quick overview

 * add anormcypher to build.sbt
-* add Globals.scala with server configuration
+* add Global.scala with server configuration
 * enjoy anormcypher in your controllers